 Various essential oils, including lavender, rosemary, thyme, and cedarwood oils, mixed with carrier oils, such as jojoba or grapeseed oil, can be massaged onto the scalp to relieve itchiness caused by lice, dryness, and other conditions.

 In one study, 1% tea tree oil killed all head lice in 30 minutes and, thus, was more effective than nerolidol.
 (1) Additionally, eucalyptus oil can also be used for the treatment of head lice owing to its safety, efficacy, and ease of use.
 (2)

-How to use: A head massage with diluted essential oils is one of the simplest ways to ease scalp irritation or itchiness.
+A head massage with diluted essential oils is one of the simplest ways to ease scalp irritation or itchiness.

 Essential oils possess antimicrobial and hydrating properties that can help cleanse and moisturize the scalp, meanwhile, the massaging action can stimulate blood flow in the area to further nourish the scalp.